euclid1990/gocontainer/README.md

 # GoContainer

-An open-source app for everyone to create, share, manage docker container
+An open-source app for everyone to create, share, manage docker container with GUI